-The first such event is if individual, or a small number of, sufficiently large institutions (name concentrations), were to fail independently of one another and thus, by their size alone, generate large losses.
+The first such event is if individual, or a small number of, sufficiently large institutions fail independently of one another and thus, by their size alone, generate large losses.
 There are significant name concentrations within the first two categories of institutions.
-There are also smaller name concentrations in category 3 that include the ten institutions deemed subject to direct fulfilment and that have guaranteed deposits in excess of SEK 10 billion.
+There are also smaller name concentrations in category 3 that include the fourteen institutions deemed subject to direct fulfilment and that have guaranteed deposits in excess of SEK 10 billion.